-In 2020, Montana’s economy was ranked 47th in the United States in gross domestic product (GDP).
-The state’s economy is dependent on the agriculture, mining, forestry, healthcare, energy, and tourism industries.
+In 2021, Montana’s economy was ranked 47th in the United States in gross domestic product (GDP).
+The state’s economy is dependent on the agriculture, mining, forestry, energy, and tourism industries.

-In 2005, Montana enacted a renewable energy standard for all investor owned utilities to sell 15% of the electricity from renewable sources by 2015.
+In 2005, Montana enacted a Renewable Resource Standard for all investor owned utilities to sell 15% of the electricity from renewable sources by 2015.

 In 2010, Montana established an energy policy designed to “promote energy efficiency, conservation, production, and consumption of a reliable and efficient mix of energy sources that represent the least social, environmental, and economic costs and the greatest long- term benefits to Montana citizens.”

-In January 2021, Montana utilities used renewable energy (55.2%), coal (43.9%) and natural gas (0.9%) to generate electricity.
-Hydropower, wind, and solar are the primary source of renewable energy to generate electricity in Montana.
+In March 2022, utilities used renewable energy (55.4 %), coal (43.9 %) and natural gas (0.7 %) to generate electricity in Montana.
+Hydropower, wind, and solar are the primary types of renewable energy used to generate electricity in Montana.

-Montana’s use of inexpensive renewable energy contributes to the state’s low cost of electricity.
-In January 2021, the average cost of residential electricity in Montana was 10.72 ¢ per kWh, compared to the national average of 12.69 ¢ per kWh.
+In March 2022, the average cost of residential electricity in Montana was 10.76 ¢ per kWh, compared to the national average of 14.47 ¢ per kWh.

 Recent renewable energy developments in Montana include:

-- 750 MW Wind Project – In January 2021, American utility, NextEra Energy announced plans to begin construction in 2021 on a wind project, which will be located approximately 250 miles east of the state capital, Helena.
+- 750 MW Wind Project – American utility, NextEra Energy is continuing with the construction of the Clearwater Wind project at a site 250 miles east of the state capital, Helena.
 The project is scheduled to be commissioned by year-end 2022.

 - 240 MW Wind Project – In December 2020, American electric power company, PacifiCorp commissioned the Prior Mountain Wind Farm, which is located approximately 200 miles southeast of Helena.

-- 150 MW Solar Project – In May 2021, Clenera began work on the Cabin Creek solar project, which is located approximately 375 miles east of Helena.
-The solar project is scheduled to be commissioned by year-end 2023.
+- 150 MW Solar Project – Idaho solar company, Clenera is continuing work on Cabin Creek solar project at a site approximately 375 miles east of Helena.
+The project is forecast to be commissioned by year-end 2023.

-- 80 MW Solar Project – American electric power company, Greenbacker Renewable Energy has begun work on the MTSun Solar project, which will be located approximately 200 miles southeast of Helena.
-The solar project is scheduled to be commissioned by August 2022.
+- 80 MW Solar Project – New York company, Greenbacker Renewable Energy is continuing work on the MT Sun Solar project at a site approximately 200 miles southeast of Helena.
+The project is scheduled to be commissioned by July 2022.

 - 15 MW Hydropower Project – The Gibson Dam Hydroelectric Company is continuing work to add hydropower generating capabilities to a dam owned by the U.S. Bureau of Reclamation.
 The hydropower project is located on the Gibson Dam, which is approximately 75 miles northwest of Helena.

 Commercial coal mining began in Montana around 1865, prior to statehood.
-Coal was initially used to fuel forges, furnaces, and steam engines.
+Coal was initially used to fuel steam

-In 2019, Montana had six operating coal mines, which produce approximately 34.5 million short tons of sub-bituminous, bituminous, and lignite coal.
-Montana’s coal is used by state utilities and exported to other states and overseas.
+In 2020, Montana had six operating coal mines, which produced approximately 26.4 million short tons of sub-bituminous, bituminous, and lignite coal, which is primarily used by the state utilities.

 - Economics – The cost to generate power from wind, solar, and hydropower is significantly cheaper than coal.
 The cost to generate power from coal-fired plants is over twice the cost of wind or solar.